Sea ice floe segmentation in close-range optical imagery using active contour and foundation models: Image segmentation

-A closer examination of the output list reveals that some masks redundantly represent the same ice floes, indicating that the model's deduplication process is not always optimal.
-This issue is especially prevalent with adjacent or overlapping floes that have poorly defined boundaries.
-In such cases, the model may generate multiple identical or overlapping masks for the same floe.
-If left unresolved, this redundancy makes the output list unsuitable for direct quantitative analysis, as it may lead to the repeated inclusion of the same floe (see first two layers in Fig.~\ref{fig:samAuto_flow}b).
-To address this, the masks in the output list are consolidated into a single, unified mask \citep[cf.][]{shankar2023semantic}.
-This consolidation performs a union operation, where a pixel is marked as a feature pixel in the final binary mask if it was labeled as a feature pixel in any of the initial masks.
-This process effectively eliminates redundancy, as multiple occurrences of identical feature pixels in separate masks are included only once in the final mask (see Fig.~\ref{fig:samAuto_flow}c).
+Closer examination of the output reveals that some masks represent the same floes multiple times (see the first two layers in Fig.~\ref{fig:samAuto_flow}b), indicating that the model’s de-duplication process is not fully effective.
+This is common with adjacent or overlapping floes that have poorly defined boundaries.
+The redundant masks are then autonomously consolidated into a single unified mask \citep[cf.][]{shankar2023semantic}, through a pixel-wise union operation, where each pixel is marked as a feature pixel in the final binary mask if labeled as such in any initial mask.
+This process removes redundancy, ensuring that multiple occurrences of the same feature pixels across different masks are counted only once in the final mask (see Fig.~\ref{fig:samAuto_flow}c).

-Perimeters and properties of the ice floes segmented by SAM are finally extracted from the comprehensive mask using boundary tracing techniques.
-It is worth mentioning that the model was run on a consumer CPU, with a runtime of approximately 3 minutes per image.
-For faster processing, deployment on a GPU is recommended, as its parallel computing capabilities significantly accelerate deep learning.
+Geometrical properties of floes and sea ice concentration are extracted from the final unified binary mask.
+The runtime for segmentation and floe analysis is approximately 0.8\,s per floe regardless of floe morphology.